-Tree lean is documented as -% if towards workers, and +% if away from workers.
+Tree lean is documented as -% if towards target, and +% if away from target.

 Special Consider ations Conks Extend the dangerous decay level 3m below the location of the lowest conk.
 Cavity nests Extend the dangerous level of decay 1m below the lowest cavity hole.
-No Work Zones (NWZ) Must be flagged on the ground; generally, 1.5 times the length of the longest dangerous defect, adjusted (larger or smaller) based upon site specific conditions.
-Reassessment Reassessment is needed: if an intervening winter or site altering event occurs (e.g., extensive windthrow, fire, flood, ice storm, landslide, etc) since the assessment was completed, OR the LOD has changed from the original assessment.
-Mechanically cut stubs If stub wildlife trees are mechanically created from Class $1-3$ stems, these DO NOT require a dangerous tree assessment for any forest activity.
-Documentation When documenting the assessment, enter: • "-" for defects/hazards that don't exist, • "S" for the defect seen and it is safe, • "D" for the defect seen and it is dangerous, • "?" for a defect seen but a detailed assessment was performed.
-Structurally damaged stand Stands which have been severely and extensively damaged (e.g., wildfire, windthrow, advanced root disease) are complex and require an assessment by a Certified Dangerous Tree Assessor, even if performing LOD1 activities, before work commences.
+No Work Zones (NWZ) Must be flagged on the ground; generally, 1.5 times the length of the longest dangerous defect, adjusted (larger or smaller) based upon site specific conditions such as slope or size of surrounding trees.
+Reassessment Reassessment is needed: if an intervening winter or site altering event occurs (e.g., extensive windthrow, fire, flood, ice storm, landslide, etc) since the assessment was completed, OR the LODE has changed from the original assessment.
+Mechanically cut stubs If stub wildlife trees are mechanically created from Class 1 - 3 stems, these DO NOT require a WHT assessment for any forest activity.
+Documentation When documenting the assessment, enter: "-" for defects/hazards that don't exist, "S" for the defect seen and it is safe, "D" for the defect seen and it is dangerous, "?" for a defect seen but a detailed assessment was performed.
+Remember to state limitations, field marking procedures and recommendations for re-inspection timing.
+Structurally damaged stand Stands which have been severely and extensively damaged (e.g., wildfire, windthrow, advanced root disease) are complex and require an assessment by a Certified Wildlife Hazard Tree Assessor, even if performing LODE 1 activities, before work commences.
 If there are >500 stems per hectare, then an application to WorkSafeBC will be required to develop a Points of Control safe work strategy in accordance with OHS Regulation 26.11(3) before work commences.

-Decay Class Comparison for Conifers and Hardwoods
+Decay Class Comparison for Conifers and broad-leaved Deciduous